AdobeDocs/campaign-classic.en/help/platform/using/crm-connectors.md

 Adobe Campaign provides various CRM connectors for linking your Adobe Campaign platform to your third-party systems.
 These CRM connectors enable you to synchronize contacts, accounts, purchases, etc. They make for easy integration of your application with various third-party and business applications.

-These connectors enable quick and easy data integration: Adobe Campaign provides a dedicated wizard for collecting and selecting from the tables available in the CRM.
+These connectors enable quick and easy data integration: Adobe Campaign provides a dedicated assistant for collecting and selecting from the tables available in the CRM.
 This guarantees two-directional synchronization to make sure data is up-to-date at all times throughout the systems.

 >[!NOTE]
 >